Apatite Stone | Meaning and Properties

 First named by a German geologist in the late 1700's, the name apatite came from the Greek word for "to deceive" or "to be misleading".
 This came about because it's not an easy stone to identify and can easily be mistaken for several other similar looking minerals.

-The photos of the apatite stones featured in this article come from our own collection.
-Click the image at the top to see the original photo of these rough blue stones.
+The apatite stones featured in this article come from our own collection.
+Images are clickable and redirect to the original photos.

 Our Collection of Apatite